Audio plugins on Linux

 -ffast-mathdoes to your FP code.

 I wrote a small, simple test program.
-This makes a 256-sample buffer of 1s and the multiples the buffer by some value x 10 million times.
+This makes a 256-sample buffer of 1s and the multiplies the buffer by some value x 10 million times.
 It compares the time taken to do this when x is 1 as against the case when x is 1e-39.
 It performs this test using various GCC flags and other settings.

 |CPU||GCC||No flags||fast-math||SSE||SSE DAZ||SSE FTZ||SSE fast-math||SSE DAZ fast-math||SSE FTZ fast-math|